CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

                 }
         ```

-    - **GetAttachment** – this method will create new Attachments object and load it from DB if it exists for given Sales Order.
+    - **GetAttachment** – This method will create a new Attachments object and load it from the database if it already exists for the given Sales Order.

         ```csharp
         private Attachments2 GetAttachment(int AtcEntry)